danstoner/py_print_unicodes/README.md

 💯 128175 HUNDRED POINTS SYMBOL
 ```

-Output will look something like this:
+If you have the proper font representations installed, output will look something like this:

 ![output sample screenshot](output_sample_screenshot.png)